 AZRE SHAREHOLDER ALERT: Jakubowitz Law Reminds Azure Shareholders of a Lead Plaintiff Deadline of October 31, 2022

 NEW YORK, Sept.
-23, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Azure Power Global Limited ( NYSE: AZRE).
+30, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Azure Power Global Limited (NYSE: AZRE).

 To receive updates on the lawsuit, fill out the form: